Alloy Artifacts

 The "1447" marking is the company's JIS certification number under the B4604 standard, first received in 1952.

-Some design and construction differences were noted for this wrench, when compared with examples from other Japanese makers.
-In particular, note that the gullet is square rather than hexagonal, allowing a closer grip on square nuts.
-Another difference is that the adjusting knurl is secured with a press-fit pin rather than a threaded rod.
-The hole for the pin is drilled through to the top, allowing the pin to be removed with a drift punch in the event replacement is necessary.
+Another difference is that the worm gear (adjusting knurl) is secured with a press-fit pin rather than a threaded rod.
+The hole for the pin is drilled through to the other side, allowing the pin to be removed with a drift punch in the event a replacement is necessary.

 Three Peaks Giken Company